yashbhure009/CyberFinGuard/backend/ingestion/README.md

 WAZUH_INDEXER_USER=<indexer-username>
 WAZUH_INDEXER_PASSWORD=<indexer-password>

-Do not commit the .env file or any credentials to GitHub.
+Do not commit these credentials to GitHub.

 Wazuh Execution